 “Disputing Party” means a Party to this Agreement that has raised a dispute concerning the performance of the other Party under this Agreement, or which has disputed the correctness of any invoice or statement required under this Agreement.

-“Effective Date” means the date that this Agreement becomes effective and the Parties are bound by its terms.
+“Effective Date” means the date specified in the introductory paragraph of this Agreement.

 “EPMI” means Enron Power Marketing, Inc., or any permitted successor or assign.

-“Energy” means any quantity of electricity made available at the Delivery Point as a result of the operation of the Facility.
+“Energy” means electric energy.

+“Energy Coordinator” Those persons identified by each of the Parties pursuant to Section 3(b).

 “ERCOT “ means the Electric Reliability Council of Texas, or any successor organization having responsibility for the transmission of electric energy and the establishment or rules, procedures, Operating Protocols and other restrictions or limitations concerning the transmission of Energy from the Facility.